chemfiles/chemfiles/doc/bindings/c-api.rst

 behave a bit like a ``FILE*`` pointer, and the ``chrp_close`` free the memory associated with the file.

-.. doxygenfunction:: chrp_open
+.. doxygenfunction:: chrp_trajectory_open

-.. doxygenfunction:: chrp_open_with_format
+.. doxygenfunction:: chrp_trajectory_with_format

 .. doxygenfunction:: chrp_trajectory_read